How to Remove Gel Nail Polish at Home: A Starter's Guide

 Using an electric nail drill is not recommended

-As a result, your nail plate will be damaged and your nail bed will be more sensitive to pain.
-Your nails will be left thin and weak.
+This can hurt your nail plate and make your nail bed more sensitive.
+Your nails will end up thin and weak.

-When this occurs, you will have to wait for the entire nail to grow out to be replaced by a new, healthy nail.'
+If this happens, you'll have to wait for your whole nail to grow out and be replaced by a new, healthy nail.

-When you pick and peel off the gel polish without acetone, you damage the top layer of your nails, which can lead to brittle nails that crack and break easily.
+Peeling off gel polish without using acetone can damage the top layer of your nails.
+This can make your nails brittle, and they might crack and break easily.

-When your nails are weakened, it can take weeks (sometimes more than a month) for them to become healthy again and prolong your next gel manicure.
+If your nails get weak from this, it can take weeks, sometimes even more than a month, for them to get healthy again.
+This means you'll have to wait longer for your next gel manicure.

 Thank you so much for the information on removing gel nails.
 I learned some things that I was not aware of that could damage the nails.